This tutorial will walk you through configuring a router using DD-WRT firmware version 3.0-r40559.

 persist-key persist-tun tls-client remote-cert-tls server pull-filter ignore "auth-token"

-14. The CA Cert will need to be downloaded from the dependencies table, specific to the encryption you are using.
-Links for each of the three certificates can be found in the dependencies table at the beginning of the guide.
-Open the certificate in a text editor and copy the contents into the CA Cert field.
+14. The CA Cert will need to be copied from the configuration file.
+Copy the contents into the CA Cert field.
 (Note : The contents of this must include the begin and end certificate lines as well, be sure to copy the whole thing.)

 15. At the bottom of the page, click Apply Settings to save what you have done and set-up the connection.